thieu1995/mealpy/README.md

 * The goals of this framework are:
     * Sharing knowledge of meta-heuristic fields to everyone without a fee
     * Helping other researchers in all field access to optimization algorithms as quickly as possible
-    * Implement the classical as well as the state-of-the-art meta-heuristics (The whole history of meta-heuristics, currently including almost 100 algorithms)
+    * Implement the classical as well as the state-of-the-art meta-heuristics (The whole history of meta-heuristics)

 * What you can do with this library:
     * Analyse parameters of algorithms.